French tourist map

 France is a favorite destination for many tourists.
 The richness of its natural heritage and its history make it the world's leading destination, with more than 85 million visitors each year.
 Paris City Vision selects for you some of the most beautiful tourist sites on the map of France.

 The north of France offers you varied landscapes and incredible culture.
-At the gateway to Brittany, visit, for example, the Mont-Saint-Michel.
+At the gateway to Brittany, visit the Mont Saint-Michel.
 In the heart of a charming village, this abbey will seduce you with its gothic architecture and its breathtaking view of the site's highest tides in Europe.

 Heading northwards towards the north of France to the Seine estuary, the maritime city of Honfleur is waiting for you.
 This corner of Normandy has managed to preserve its authenticity so much that when you walk there, you feel like you are a century back in time: cobbled streets, fishing port, picturesque houses.
 A romantic atmosphere emanates from this small town with its flowered coasts.